-God sent His Son on a rescue mission.
-Easter is the celebration of this amazing gift.
-Jesus left Heaven to save us, all of us, and to open His Heavenly home to all who will receive Him. “to all who did receive him, who believed in his name, he gave the right to become children of God.”
+But “to all who did receive him, who believed in his name, he gave the right to become children of God.”
 (John 1:12).
-God wants to restore a relationship with you and He is only a prayer away.
-If you want to receive Jesus as your Lord and Savior – the greatest gift ever given – you can pray a simple prayer something like this: Father, thank you for loving me and sending your beloved Son to pay the penalty for my sin.
+If you want this amazing gift – to receive Jesus as your Lord and Savior – you can choose to do so right now by praying this prayer from a sincere heart: Father, thank you for loving me and sending your beloved Son to pay the penalty for my sin.
 Jesus, I believe you are the Son of God who died on the cross for my sin and was raised to life again.
-I am sorry for living my life apart from You and choose today to follow You for the rest of my life.
+I am sorry for living my life apart from You and I choose today to follow You for the rest of my life.
 Please come into my heart and make me the person You created me to be.
 Amen.

 “There is no greater love than to lay down one’s life for one’s friends.”
 (John 15:13)

 What a gift!
 What love!
 What an amazing God!

 This article is also featured as a daily devotion on CBN.com.